 The Felsic Dimension

 OK, we've dealt with the quartz and the feldspars.
-But granitoids also have dark minerals, sometimes quite a lot and sometimes hardly any.
-Usually feldspar-plus-quartz dominates, and geologists call granitoids felsic rocks in recognition of this.
+Granitoids also have dark minerals, sometimes quite a lot and sometimes hardly any.
+Usually, feldspar-plus-quartz dominates, and geologists call granitoids felsic rocks in recognition of this.
 A true granite can be rather dark, but if you ignore the dark minerals and assess only the felsic component, it can still be properly classified.

 The Mafic Correlative

-Dark minerals in granitoids are rich in magnesium and iron, which don't fit in felsic minerals and are called the mafic ("MAY-fic") component.
+Dark minerals in granitoids are rich in magnesium and iron, which don't fit in felsic minerals and are called the mafic ("MAY-fic" or "MAFF-ic") component.
 An especially mafic granitoid may have the prefix "mela," meaning dark-colored.

 The most common dark minerals in granitoids are hornblende and biotite.
 But in some rocks pyroxene, which is even more mafic, appears instead.
 This is unusual enough that some pyroxene granitoids have their own names: Pyroxene granites are called charnockite, and pyroxene monzogranite is mangerite.